-It may be observed from Table 9.1 that the budgets for nutrition (both nutrition specific and sensitive interventions) increased from Rs.
+It may be observed from Table 9.1 that the budgets for nutrition increased from Rs.
 3,09,272 crore in 2017-18 (RE) to Rs.
 3,45,238 crore in 2018-19 (BE), i.e. an 11.6 percent increase.
-The rise in nutrition budgets is largely due to significant increase in allocations for food subsidy (by about Rs.
-29,041 crore).
-On the other hand, budgets for some flagship schemes of the government have been cut.
-These include Swachh Bharat Mission (SBM), National Rural Drinking Water Programme (NRDWP), NHM, and PMMVY.
-Hence, as proportion of Total Union Budget Expenditure (TBE) nutrition budgets have seen only a marginal increase from 14.3 percent in 2017-18 (RE) to 14.7 percent in 2018-19 (BE).
-At the same time, the budgets for nutrition have stagnated to 1.8 percent of GDP in the last few years.
+As proportion of Total Union Budget Expenditure (TBE) there is only a marginal increase from 14.3 percent in 2017-18 (RE) to 14.7 percent in 2018-19 (BE).
+However, the budgets for nutrition have stagnated to 1.8 percent of GDP in the last few years.

-What is niticeable is that despite the major policy announcements in 2017 with respect to nutrition schemes, the budget outlays for some important nutrition schemes have not experienced any significant increase.
+Despite the major policy announcements in 2017 with respect to nutrition schemes, the budget outlays for nutrition have not experienced any significant increase.
 In the beginning of 2017, Maternity Benefit Programme (MBP), which was later renamed as PMMVY, was expanded to cover all the districts in the country.
 This was followed by announcement of a National Nutrition Strategy (NNS) by NITI Aayog and revision of cost norms for Supplementary Nutrition Programme (SNP) under ICDS.
 The year ended by a launch of the NNM in December.

 While these were positive steps towards the realisation of nutrition goals in 2022, most of these measures were not backed by enough budgetary support.
 For instance, with the revised cost norms for SNP, more than Rs.
 25,000 crore would be required for implementation of SNP in the current year.
 However, the allocations for Anganwadi services as a whole have increased only marginally during 2018-19 (BE) to Rs.
 16,335 crore.
 There is thus a huge gap in the requirement and outlays.
 Similarly, the outlays for PMMVY in 2018-19 (BE) are only Rs.
 2,400 crore.
-Moreover, the scheme was launched with a maternity benefit of only Rs.
+The scheme was launched with a maternity benefit of only Rs.
 5,000 to pregnant women, a reduction from the NFSA provision of Rs.
 6000.
 Yet the amount allocated is not enough to meet the target of 51.7 lakh beneficiaries that the government has set.
-The scheme itself reaches out to only a quarter of the total pregnant and lactating women in the country.
+While the budget outlays may have been based on the conditions attached for availing the benefits under the scheme, the scheme itself reaches out to only a quarter of the total pregnant and lactating women in the country.

 The budgets for nutrition-sensitive programmes, which constitute about 85 percent of the nutrition budget, increased by 13 percent in 2018-19 (BE) compared to 2017-18 (RE).
 However, this increase is largely due to an increase of 20 percent in the food subsidy budget.
 This is a welcome measure and a step towards realising the provisions under National Food Security Act (NFSA, 2013).
 This may support the efforts of some state governments, who have tried to expand the coverage and quota issued through Public Distribution System (PDS) in the last few years.
 Food subsidy accounts for almost 49 percent of the nutrition budget.
-Also, schemes related to agriculture and animal husbandry together have experienced an increase of almost Rs.
-2,600 crore.
 It may be observed that there is a reduction in the budget outlays for the government's flagship scheme, SBM.
 The budgets for SBM came down from Rs.
 19,248 crore in 2017-18 (RE) to Rs.
 17,483 crore in 2018-19 (BE).